mahdi-shafiei/STAT-4830/section/1/notes.md

         if eps_obj is not None and l <= eps_obj:
             break

-        # IMPORTANT: update parameters without tracking the update in autograd
+        # Update without tracking the update in autograd
         with torch.no_grad():
             x -= eta * x.grad